The Mission to Seafarers

+The flag witch a flying angel was adopted in 1858.
+The idea of the symbol is based on verse from Revelation 'Then I saw an angel flying in mid-heaven, with an eternal gospel to proclaim to those on earth, to every nation and tribe, language and people.'

 Work

 The Mission to Seafarers is a mission society of the Anglican Communion which offers help and support to merchant seafarers.
 The charity provides its services through the chaplains that it appoints to port centres in over 50 countries.
 Ship visitors supported by volunteers, are able to give free advice about employment issues or personal problems, as well as offer help in maritime emergencies.
 Through its centres the Mission to Seafarers provides communications, stores, transport services and publishes a bi-monthly news digest for seafarers called The Sea.

 Network

 The Mission to Seafarers has operations in over 200 ports around the world.
 In over 120 of these ports, the mission has seafarers' centres – known as Flying Angel Centres, or Flying Angel Clubs – which offer communications facilities and rest and relaxation areas, and in some cases, accommodation.
 Sometimes, seafarers' centres are provided in ecumenical partnership with other organisations such as the Catholic Stella Maris.
 The rest of the charity's presence is made up of part-time or full-time chaplains, who offer onboard support services to seafarers.

 The Mission to Seafarers is a founding member of the International Christian Maritime Association, and its members in Canada and the United States are also members of the North American Maritime Ministry Association.

 Its central office is in the church of St Michael Paternoster Royal, College Hill, London EC4R 2RL.
 This church, founded by Sir Richard Whittington was rebuilt by Sir Christopher Wren, and contains carvings by Grinling Gibbons.
 The church is open Monday to Friday 9am to 4pm excluding holidays.